Code-Institute-Submissions/LinusMolin98-Roman_empire-quiz/README.md

 ## Bug Fixing

 - If you encounter any issues or bugs while using the Roman Empire Quiz application, please report them by opening an [issue](https://github.com/your-username/Roman_empire-quiz/issues).
 Include a detailed description of the problem, steps to reproduce, and any error messages you may have encountered.
 Your feedback helps me improve the application and provide a better experience for all users.
 I appreciate your contribution to making the quiz more robust and enjoyable!

+- Bugs where minimal during the coding process, everything went smooth!